 It’s so easy to react and want to defend ourselves; it’s incredibly easy to overlook their toxic behaviour, and make excuses for their toxic behaviour, especially when we are the ones left saying,” They’re not that bad.” ”It doesn’t happen often.” ”It was my fault because.” ”They are my parents.” ”It’s my best friend.
 I grew up with them.” ”who would employ me.” ”What about the children.”
 These are often limiting beliefs that keep us locked in a relationship we shouldn’t be in.
 These are lies the narcissist fed us when we have to say,” It doesn’t happen often.” it shouldn’t happen at all.

-Even when we are out, we can want to stand up for ourselves, let them know Who they are in the hope they’ll change to the person we want them to be, which even if they could change that person is the illusion.
+Even when we are out, we can want to stand up for ourselves and let them know Who they are in the hope they’ll change into the person we want them to be, which, even if they could change that person, is the illusion.
 Who they are is the person who lies, cheats, lets us down and hurt us.

 We have to remember they have a disorder.
 The more we react, the more we give them attention, the more we give in to their demands, the more control they have over our minds, and the more it reinforces to the narcissist that they are superior, they are entitled to treat us how they want, and they are in control.

 We can retreat, we can rethink and become more mindful of seeing their games for what they are, and then only respond if we need to do so.

 Please do not take what they say or do personally.
 Their opinions of you are not for you.

 When you’re being baited, when they keep coming after you with the game after game, you must practice Self-care and look after yourself as they are energy draining.
-It can negatively affect your mental and physical health, also have people to talk to the understand the unbelievable yet, believable behaviour of a narcissist.
+It can negatively affect your mental and physical health, and also have people to talk to the understand the unbelievable yet, believable behaviour of a narcissist.

 Click on the links below to join Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.